NJSP/NJSP/README.md

 💡 What I do:

-Build, troubleshoot, and optimize IT systems.
+- Build, troubleshoot, and optimize IT systems.

-Create dynamic projects like retro-style tools, eCommerce applications, and game mechanics.
+- Create dynamic projects like retro-style tools, eCommerce applications, and of course, indie video games!

-Learn and grow in the ever-evolving tech landscape.
+- Learn and grow in the ever-evolving tech landscape.

 🛠️ Skills & Tools: AWS | Python | C# | SQL | Django | CADD | Unity | Microsoft Suite